Dewormers

 How do horses get worms?

-Horses are primarily exposed to worms or internal parasites by grazing contaminated pastures.
+Horses are primarily exposed to worms or internal parasites by grazing on contaminated pastures.
 Horses shed parasite eggs in their stool.
 Depending on the parasite, these eggs infect other horses as they graze and ingest the eggs.
 Some eggs will “hatch” into an infective larval form, which is also ingested by grazing horses, continuing the process of parasite infection.

 Some parasites—especially ascarids or roundworms in young horses—pose an infection risk in any environment due to their high numbers, their resilience and the inquisitive licking and nibbling behaviors of foals.